Repatriating

 More than a decade after that period, Japan reappeared in the middle of my longing.
 A longing for change, for an adventure.
 I wanted to grow and see more of the world.
 There’s so much of it that I have yet understood and experienced.

 Japan came back with a different face.
-What I saw from my work couldn’t be further from the icing sugar on top of its pop culture and the imagination induced by its animated features.
+What I saw from my work couldn’t be further from the icing sugar on top of its pop culture and the wonders induced by its animated features.
+The 20-something me saw Japanese work ethics, hard work, and intelligence.
+Meticulous meeting schedules, thoughtful texts and tables, professionalism in preparation.
+I saw a fresh side of the international cooperation and development world.

-The ambitious young-adult me saw work ethics, hard work, and intelligence.
-She saw another side of her international cooperation and development world.
-Those observations were enough to make her apply for a position and decide when she got the offer:
+Those observations were enough to make me apply for a vacancy and decide when I got the offer:

-It was time for her to go.
+It was time for me to go.

 I knew, though, that my stay wasn’t going to be permanent.
 I still wanted to see more of the world.
-I told myself that I would stay “forever” only if someone made me, and even in that case that someone would have to work hard to sell me the scenario of living and growing old there.
+I told myself that I would stay “forever” only if someone could make me, and even in that case that someone would have to work hard to sell me the scenario of living and growing old there.

-I guess Japan is too certain for the dynamic me, too vague for the straightforward me, too limiting for the ambitious me.
+I guess Japan is too certain for the dynamic (restless) me, too vague for the straightforward me, too limiting for the ambitious me.
 Having said that, I changed a lot for Japan, adopted new traits while living there.
 I wrote in other posts about those changes, that some parts of myself have evolved due to my adapting to Japan.

 I found myself more passionate about international negotiations from the rare chances I was given to be involved in it.